Do you want to create compact archives on your WordPress website?

 Archives can also boost your search engine rankings and attract more organic traffic by making it easier for search engine bots to crawl and index your content.

 That being said, let’s take a look at how to easily add compact archives in WordPress, step by step.

-Adding Compact Archives in WordPress
+How to Add Compact Archives in WordPress

-The plugin offers three styles to display compact archives on your website.
+Now, the plugin offers three styles to display compact archives on your website.

-Style 2.
-Compact Monthly Initials
+Style 2: Compact Monthly Initials

 Style 3.
 Numeric Block

 There are multiple ways to easily display compact archives on your website.

 In this tutorial, we will be showing you all four methods, and you can choose the one that you like the most.

 Method 1: Add Compact Archives in WordPress Posts or Pages